Air Travel and Your Sinuses

 (2) Carry a decongestant spray with you to use before you board your flight and/or before descent.

 If you have sinus pressure during flights then you should bring along a decongestant spray (Oxymetazoline or Phenylephrine), found in the nasal aisle at the drug store, and use it approximately one hour before a flight of any duration.
 This will assist in clearing your nasal passages and ensuring proper sinus ventilation during and throughout your flight.
 You can alternatively take an oral decongestant like (Pseudoephedrine or Phenylephrine) an hour before the flight as well.
 You need to use caution as decongestants can cause nasal dryness by opening the nose more and exposing the inside of the nose to dry air.
 A decongestant spray can also be used to slow a nosebleed should one occur.

 (3) Drink several glasses of water before and during exceptionally long flights (international and cross-country domestic).

 The poor ventilation felt at high altitudes contributes to the dry air in the interior cabin, and drinking water will combat the lack of moisture in your body.
 Drinking water not only ensures proper moisture levels in the body, but also, more importantly, preserves a moist nasal system.

 (4) Steam the Sinuses.

-An airplane has the same relative humidity as a desert.
-The dry air decreases the flow of mucus in the nose and lets bacteria and viruses build-up.
+An airplane has the same or even lower relative humidity as a desert.
+The dry air decreases the flow of mucus in the nose and lets bacteria and viruses stick to the dry mucosa inside the nose.
 A deviated septum will cause the open side of the nose to become even more dried out.
 Dry air can also stimulate a sinus infection in those predisposed to acute or chronic sinusitis.
 Breathing in the steam from an herbal tea will allow the sinuses to clear themselves in about 15 minutes and decrease the chance of a sinus infection.